AbirLassoued/HumanForYou-Employee-Attrition-Analysis/README.md

-# HumanForYou-Employee-Attrition-Analysis
-HumanForYou Employee Attrition Analysis
+# HumanForYou Employee Attrition Analysis

-Project Overview
+## Project Overview
-This project analyzes employee attrition in the Indian pharmaceutical company HumanForYou, which employs 4,000 staff members.
-With an annual turnover rate of 15%, the company seeks to reduce attrition through data-driven insights.
+This project focuses on analyzing employee attrition at **HumanForYou**, an Indian pharmaceutical company with approximately 4,000 employees.
+With an annual attrition rate of 15%, the company seeks to identify actionable insights and implement data-driven strategies to reduce turnover.

-Objectives:
+## Objectives
-Identify key factors influencing employee attrition.
+- Identify the key factors contributing to employee attrition.
-Develop predictive models to improve retention strategies.
+- Develop predictive models to assist in employee retention strategies.
-Ensure ethical considerations in AI implementations.
+- Ensure ethical AI implementation aligned with the company's values.

-Dataset Details:
+## Dataset Details
-The dataset includes:
+The analysis utilizes anonymized data provided by HumanForYou's HR department, including:

-HR Data: Demographics, job roles, salaries, and performance evaluations.
+- **HR Data**: Employee demographics, job roles, salaries, and performance ratings.
-Survey Results: Employee satisfaction and work-life balance ratings.
+- **Survey Data**: Employee satisfaction, work environment, and work-life balance.
-Work Hours: Entry and exit times for employees over a year.
+- **Work Hours**: Entry and exit timestamps over a year to assess patterns.

-Approach:
-Comprehensive exploratory data analysis (EDA).
-Machine learning models (classification algorithms).
-Metric-based evaluation and final model selection.
-Ethical considerations in AI decision-making.
-Deliverables:
+## Approach
+1. **Exploratory Data Analysis (EDA)**:
+   - Examine data distribution, relationships, and trends.
+   - Handle missing values and data preprocessing.
+2. **Model Development**:
+   - Build classification models to predict employee attrition.
+   - Evaluate models using metrics such as accuracy, precision, recall, and F1 score.
+   - Optimize and select the most effective model.
+3. **Ethical Considerations**:
+   - Address data privacy, fairness, and transparency.
+   - Ensure compliance with ethical AI principles, such as non-discrimination and robust decision-making.

+## Deliverables
-A well-documented Jupyter Notebook with analyses, visualizations, and justifications.
+- A **Jupyter Notebook** with detailed documentation, visualizations, and insights.
-A presentation summarizing insights and recommendations.
+- A 20-minute presentation summarizing findings, methodologies, and recommendations.

-Collaborators: Eya Ben Doudou, Wafa Jebali, Hamdi Belanez
+## Collaborators
+- **Eya Ben Doudou**
+- **Wafa Jebali**
+- **Hamdi Belanez**